 For advanced readers

-Prior to C++20, converting an unsigned value that is out-of-range of the signed value is technically undefined behavior (due to the allowance that signed integers could use a different binary representation than unsigned integers).
+Prior to C++20, converting an unsigned value that is out-of-range of the signed value is technically implementation-defined behavior (due to the allowance that signed integers could use a different binary representation than unsigned integers).
 In practice, this was a non-issue on modern system.

 Note that while such conversions are well defined, signed arithmetic overflow (which occurs when an arithmetic operation produces a value outside the range that can be stored) is still undefined behavior.

-For example, double to int is a conversion that may result in data loss:
+is a conversion that may result in data loss:

 int i = 3.0; // okay: will be converted to int value 3 (value preserved)